xiankai/triple-triad-solver/src/common/cards/logic.md

 ### Calculating possibilities from decks
 - xC5 where 5 <= x <= 168
-  - 1 million possibilities (but actually limited by the only 1 4/5* card rule)
+  - 1 billion possibilities (but actually limited by the only 1 4/5* card rule)
+  - 52 4/5* cards
+  - 116 1-3* cards
+  - now, 7.2 million * 52
+  - for a total of 372 million
 - yC5 where 5 <= y <= 8
   - 156 possibilities
   - 5 cards from player